Advertiser Disclosure

 Official Airport Parking

-LAS has an abundance of parking for passengers and visitors.
-There are 6 on-airport parking garages for short- and long-term parking.
+LAS has abundant parking for passengers and visitors, offering short- and long-term parking.

 Short-Term Parking

-Harry Reid International Airport Parking.
+Harry Reid International Airport short-term parking.
 Image Credit: Google Maps

-Terminal 1 short-term parking is adjacent to the terminal entrance on Level 2M of the parking garage.
-It’s suitable for friends/family picking up passengers and staying no more than 3 hours.
-There is a maximum height clearance of 7 feet.
+Terminal 1 short-term parking is adjacent to the terminal entrance on level 2M of the parking garage.
+It’s suitable for friends and family who want to pick up passengers and stay up to 3 hours.
+The maximum height clearance is 7 feet.

-Terminal 3 short-term parking is located just outside of Terminal 3 on Level 1 of the covered parking garage.
-It is also intended for stays less than 3 hours and has a height clearance of 9 feet 4 inches.
+Terminal 3 short-term parking is on level 1 of the covered parking garage, just outside Terminal 3.
+It is intended for stays less than 3 hours and has a height clearance of 9 feet, 4 inches.

 The fees for both short-term parking garages are: